Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Address Contractual and Legal Arguments

-By meticulously preparing your adjudication application and ensuring all submissions are comprehensive and well-supported, you enhance your likelihood of securing a favorable decision.
+By meticulously preparing your adjudication application and ensuring all submissions are comprehensive and well-supported, you enhance your likelihood of securing a favourable decision.
 Always consider professional legal advice to navigate complex issues and to present a strong case in the adjudication process.

 Essential Tips for Drafting an Adjudication Application

 A well-prepared application serves as the foundation of your argument and determines how effectively your case is communicated to the adjudicator.
-It should be precise, well-organized, and comprehensive, providing all the necessary details to substantiate your claim.
+It should be precise, well-organised, and comprehensive, providing all the necessary details to substantiate your claim.
 Below, we outline several critical tips to consider when drafting your adjudication application.
-These tips are aimed at enhancing clarity, ensuring compliance with legal standards, and ultimately positioning your case favorably in the adjudication process.
+These tips are aimed at enhancing clarity, ensuring compliance with legal standards, and ultimately positioning your case favourably in the adjudication process.

 Detail the Substance of Your Claim